ethereum-oasis-op/baseline-outreach/.github/ISSUE_TEMPLATE/work-item-tracking-template.md

 ---

 # Updates
-Issue comments will be used for logging updates and labels will be used for current tstatus and work group responsible for current stage.
+Issue comments will be used for logging updates and labels will be used for current status and work group responsible for current stage.

 ---